microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcreports-getdailyaggregatedremoteconnectionreports.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the daily aggregated remote connection reports like round trip time, available bandwidth and so on in a given period.
+Get the daily aggregated remote connection reports, such as round trip time, available bandwidth, and so on, in a given period.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).